 To export data from your Google Data Studio chart for initiating the Google Data Studio Azure Connection, follow these easy steps:

-• Step 3: Type in the name for your export file and choose CSV as your Export As option.
-By selecting this format, Google Data Studio can now create a comma-separated text file.
-You can also select the Google Sheets option that directly sends your data to Google Sheets and from there you can download it as a CSV file.
-You can choose the CSV(Excel) file, however, you would need to later convert it to a CSV file as Azure SQL Database doesn’t accept imports via an Excel file.
+- Step 1.3: Type in the name for your export file and choose CSV as your Export As option.
+You can choose the CSV(Excel) file; however, you would need to convert it to a CSV file later as Azure SQL Database doesn’t accept imports via an Excel file.

-• Step 4: To ensure that the number and date formats applied in Data Studio are retained in the exported data, you can choose the Keep Value Formatting option.
-This concludes the CSV export step of the Google Data Studio Azure Connection.
+- Step 1.4: To ensure that the number and date formats applied in Data Studio are retained in the exported data, you can choose the Keep Value Formatting option.

 Microsoft Azure SQL Database doesn’t allow you to directly import data from an excel file.
 Hence, if you have an existing Excel spreadsheet then first save its copy as a CSV file.
 There are several ways to import data from a CSV file to your Microsoft Azure SQL Database such as Transact-SQL OPENROWSET or OPENDATASOURCE functions, BULK INSERT command, BCP tools, etc.